The Library has Information for You...

 This small book includes some buildings in the county but focuses mainly on Mission Hill, Downtown Residential, Ocean View Ave., and Beach Hill.

-Last updated June 29, 2010 by SH
+Last updated May 13, 2015 by SH

 Periodicals to Help Your Research Your House's History

-In addition to the periodicals blow, the Santa Cruz Public Library has created the Newspaper Clipping File, available here on the library website.
+In addition to the periodicals below, the Santa Cruz Public Library has created the Newspaper Clipping File, available here on the library website.
 This database contains more than 50,000 articles of local interest.
 They are indexed and are kept at the Downtown Branch for viewing.
 Particular files of interest may include the Historic Houses file.

 Books: